susanyang17/doc/dev-ref/Introduction.md

 Being able to import and export Excel files are just the top of the features iceberg.
-Unlike other online spreadsheet such as Google Docs or Microsoft Office 2010 online suite, you can integrate keikai spreadsheet with your enterprise back-end systems seamlessly and create collaborative and dynamic enterprise applications at minimal cost.
-You can call versatile Java APIs to control and configure the keikai spreadsheet component(s).
+Unlike other online spreadsheet such as Google Docs or Microsoft Office 2010 online suite, you can integrate Keikai spreadsheet with your enterprise back-end systems seamlessly and create collaborative and dynamic enterprise applications at minimal cost.
+You can call versatile Java APIs to control and configure the Keikai spreadsheet component(s).
 You can register event listeners so an action can be automatically triggered if any specified cell, range, or name changes.
-You can make cells reference to the backend Java beans, so any changes on the backend data can automatically reflect on keikai spreadsheet.
+You can make cells reference to the backend Java beans, so any changes on the backend data can automatically reflect on Keikai spreadsheet.
 You can create your own customized formulas in Java and use them in the spreadsheet like other built-in formulas.
-You can even create an online spreadsheet service with keikai spreadsheet component.
+You can even create an online spreadsheet service with Keikai spreadsheet component.

-keikai spreadsheet is an extensible, customizable, and integrable Java AJAX web spreadsheet solution, with both built-in browser AJAX user interface and back-end server side Excel-like data and logic.
+Keikai spreadsheet is an extensible, customizable, and integrable Java AJAX web spreadsheet solution, with both built-in browser AJAX user interface and back-end server side Excel-like data and logic.
 No ActiveX or other plug-ins are required.